- 1What Is a Bruise?

 A bruise is nothing but a hematoma (collection of blood under the skin) that occurs from damage to small blood vessels.
 The only difference between a bruise and a hematoma is that large blood vessels are involved in the latter.
 A bruise is a red area noticed on the skin when a person gets hit with something.
 It results when the small blood vessels or capillaries in a particular area are damaged, thereby bleeding into the surrounding tissues under the skin.
 A bruise is also called a contusion.

-When taking a hit or suffering a fall on the chest, we might notice a redness developing on the chest shortly or sometime later after the fall; this redness is called a bruised rib.
+When taking a hit or suffering a fall on the chest, individuals might notice a redness developing on the chest shortly or sometime later after the fall; this redness is called a bruised rib.
 In simpler terms, a bruised rib is damage to the rib bone that does not involve a rib fracture.
 Sometimes, it might also be associated with a fractured rib; in such cases, it is called a broken rib and not a bruised rib.
 A broken rib can only be confirmed using an X-ray.
 The intensity and the skin color of the bruise usually vary depending on the severity, time of injury, etc.

 Bruised ribs often result from any of the following;